From: Francis Ridge <slk@EVANSVILLE.NET>

 Ramytel October 13, 1950

-There is being submitted herewith a copy of two reports made by District Representative of the OSI, 8th District, U.S. Air Force, with regard to the detection of unidentified objects by the means of radar, as set forth in
+There is being submitted herewith a copy of two reports made by District Representative of the OSI, 8th District, U.S. Air Force, with

 referenced teletype.
-These reports continue to set forth additional reports concerning unidentified objects in the air space are over Oak Ridge, Tennessee, which to date have not been explained.
+These reports continue to set forth additional reports concerning unidentified objects in the air space are over Oak

-No investigation is being conducted by the Knoxville Office in this matter, but any further information received from OSI or from CIC representatives will be forwarded immediately.
+No investigation is being conducted by the Knoxville Office in this matter, but any further information received from OSI or from CIC

 Air Mail